 The second last stop was Jakun village.
 The Jakuns are an ethnic group of the Orang Asli or indigenous people of the Malay Peninsula.
 Here, we climbed up a tree house, watched a demonstration of how they catch animals and even watched the lone performer did a traditional dance.

-Choosing a ‘private’ farm tour proved to be one of the best decisions we made for the trip.
+We believed that choosing a ‘private’ farm tour was one of the best decisions we made for the trip.
 Instead of being herded around, we had complete control of the time we wanted to spend at each attraction.
 This was in contrast with what we saw of the mini-bus group in front of us.
 The visitors were being herded around with what we thought barely sufficient time at each animal activity.
 The downside was that the mini-bus tour came with a tour guide but ours did not.
 Both horse cart drivers we had were friendly and helpful but due to language barrier, we did not get much of what they tried to explain.

 As with all other farm tours we had, the kids want to be back again.